vgratian/cosine/README.md

 # About

 Cosine Similarity is a measure of similarity between two vectors.
-This package is a simple library in three languages: __Python__, __C++__ and __Perl__.
-This is intended for educational purposes and I focus here on optimizing python.
+This package, with functions performing same task in __Python__, __C++__ and __Perl__, is only meant foreducational purposes and I mainly focus here on optimizing Python.

-I recommend here two python packaged: `cos_sim.py` when performance is not a priority, but readability and `cos_sim_np.py` when high performance is your priority.
-The average runtime difference between the two is about 1:250.
+The comparison is mainly between the two modules: `cos_sim.py` (poor performance, but better readability) and `cos_sim_np.py` which achieves close to C++ performance using NumPy arrays.
+The average runtime difference between the two Python scripts is about 1:250.

 ### About Cosine Similarity